cx051/YouTube-App/README.md

 > 📌 **Note**: I don’t follow semantic versioning.
 Versions are named progressively however I feel like.
 Simple as that.

+> ⚠️ Warning: The current files in this GitHub repo are a mix of different versions.
+If you clone this repo directly, there’s no guarantee it will build or work properly.

 A lightweight YouTube desktop client built with Electron, enhanced with powerful ad blocking and performance tweaks for a distraction-free viewing experience.

 ![App Screenshot](assets/screenshot.png)